 Professional Examination Procedure

-The Fall sitting will be held on Monday, September 16th, 2019.
-Registration will open in July 2019 and close on Friday, September 6th, 2019.
+The Spring sitting will be held on Monday, March 16th, 2020.
+Registration will open in January 2020 and close on Friday, March 6th, 2020.
 Please note, Examination sittings are held twice in each year – once in the spring and once in the fall.
 The September Examination will take place in Toronto at the University of Toronto Exam Centre and in Vancouver at the Oceanic Plaza.
 If you are not located in Toronto or Vancouver, you must find an invigilator.
 Details about invigilators can be found below.
 The Professional Examination is the last step on your road to becoming a full, certified member of the profession.
 It consists of three sections:

 - Public interest

 - Professional responsibility

 The Professional Examination is three hours in length and is invigilated.
 Please note that you are not being examined on your technical knowledge of planning, but on issues of professionalism.
 Registration closes ten calendar days before the Examination date.
 Late registrations are not accepted, and your registration and payment must reach us by the closing date.
 The PSB office will confirm receipt of your payment and advise you of the location and time of the Examination by e-mail.
 This is a closed-book Examination.
 You are not permitted any notes or cellphones and will be asked to leave such material/devices, along with any bags you may have, at the front of the Examination room.
 You must bring your own laptop, which you will use to take the Examination.
 Please ensure you bring your power cord and any other accessories your laptop requires.
 Any technical malfunction resulting in an inability to complete the Examination (ex.
 Dead battery) will be the responsibility of the candidate.
 More information regarding the Examination will be provided to candidates once they register via email.

 - Professional Examination Preparation Package (pdf)

 - Additional Readings (pdf)

 - CIP Code of Professional Conduct (pdf)